Minimal run with explicit charge and spin

 • Thermochemistry: if thermoanalysis is installed, a QRRHO-like summary (EE, ZPE, E/H/G corrections, heat capacities, entropies) is printed using PHVA frequencies.
 CLI pressure in atm is converted internally to Pa.
 When --dump, a thermoanalysis.yaml snapshot is also written.

-• Performance & exit behavior: the implementation minimizes GPU memory usage by keeping a single Hessian resident.
-Keyboard interrupts exit with code 130; other failures print a traceback and exit with code 1.
+• Performance: the implementation minimizes GPU memory usage by keeping a single Hessian resident.

 CLI options